 Rugged Computers for Cheapskates

 That’s when I discovered enterprise/business class computers.
 These are desktop computers and laptops designed to run reliably under heavy use in business environments.
 These are the computers you will see on desks in banks, hospitals, and other mission-critical environments.
 They must be reliable, sturdy, easy to repair and long-lasting.
 They tend to be more expensive than consumer-oriented computers when new because they use tougher, more reliable components.
-However, they are generally upgraded by the thousands by businesses in a three-year cycle.
+However, they are generally replaced by the thousands by businesses in a three-year cycle.
 These bullet-proof enterprise level computers will be dumped on the refurbished and reseller market with years of usable life left.
 They typically carry brand names like Lenovo, HP, and Dell.

 Enterprise class computers and desktops are built for heavy use in business environments.
 They are resold on the used market and offer reliable low-cost alternatives to new computers.